Contact

 • What are the constraints in carrying out the monitoring?
 Whilst site activities may not pose a significant threat to surrounding infrastructure, and a manual monitoring regime would typically be sufficient, access restrictions may not make this practical.
 A good example is when carrying out rail track monitoring of live railways.
 Access to this sort of asset is typically only available during engineering hours and/or possessions and therefore the window for collecting data can be limited.
 There can also be significant costs involved in obtaining possessions which can greatly increase the total cost of a monitoring scheme.

-PC Monitoring regularly works with clients who are considering either manual and/or automatic monitoring techniques and we are always happy to talk through the benefits of each approach.
+Plowman Craven regularly works with clients who are considering either manual and/or automatic monitoring techniques and we are always happy to talk through the benefits of each approach.
 We also frequently provide unbiased cost comparisons so that the appropriate informed decisions can be made.

 Are there any sources of information that would help me define a monitoring scheme?